Arfa Sayeda Zehra: Urdu language

-Personal life
+Personal life and death

-Zehra is a development, basic human rights, and gender equality, although she states that has never been an official member of any non-governmental organization, instead choosing to work through education.
-She is chairperson of the National Commission on the Status of Women and moderated a on women's basic legal rights.
+Zehra was an advocate for development, basic human rights, and gender equality.
+She stated that she has never been an official member of any non-governmental organization, instead choosing to work through education.
+She was chairperson of the National Commission on the Status of Women and moderated on women's basic legal rights.
 Her work for female equity and parity was a factor leading to her choice to teach at a women's college.
+She died on 10 November 2025.

-Awards and honors
+Awards and honours

 Zehra was a University of Hawaii 2016 Distinguished Alumni Awardee.